Daria: Legacy

 In 2002, TV Guide ranked Daria number 41 on its "50 Greatest Cartoon Characters of All Time" list.
 In December 2013, the newspaper The Daily Telegraph included Daria in its list of "best female cartoon characters".
 In November 2018, IndieWire named Daria as the fourth-best animated series of all time.
 In December 2023, Variety ranked Daria #91 on its list of the 100 greatest TV shows of all time.

 In April 2017, in commemoration of the 20th anniversary of the series, co-creator Susie Lewis and character designer Karen Disher were contacted by the Entertainment Weekly magazine to reimagine the lives of the main characters 20 years after the events of the series.
 During that interview, Lewis admitted that she would "love to bring Daria back to TV".

-The 2021 studio album Dariacore by Jane Remover was named after the series as the artist was a fan of it.
+The 2021 studio album Dariacore by Jane Remover was named after the series as they were a fan of it.
 Screenshots of the series were used as album covers.
 The album and its sequels have given rise to a music microgenre known as Dariacore.